 If you do not have any TeamViewer licenses, a trial version is automatically activated for a duration of 30 days.

 During this period, all features of the integration application will be available.
-Please note this trial only refers to the TeamViewer integration to Microsoft Teams app and doesn’t affect other TeamViewer usage trials.
-For this reason, Remote Control and Pilot connections
+Please note that this trial version only refers to the integration of TeamViewer into the Microsoft Teams app and does not affect other TeamViewer products but only remote control and Pilot connections for Microsoft Teams.

 You can check the end date of your trial in the “Settings” tab, and the “trial” mention is displayed in the logout link.